Sketching Word Vectors Through Hashing: The Proposed Hash-based Method

-Lets assume that we build an $m$-dimensional embedding for a word $w$ that is co-occurred with a number of context words $c$.
-To build an embedding for each $w$ (denoted by $\vec{w}$), the following steps are taken:

-Above, $w_{\texttt{d}}$ is the $d$th component of $\vec{w}$; the \texttt{hash} function assigns a (ideally unique, and independently and identically distributed) hash code (e.g., an integer) to each context word (object).
-The \texttt{abs} function returns the absolute value of an input number; \texttt{\%} is the modulus operator and it gives the remainder of the division of the generated hash code by the chosen value $m$.
-We choose Jenkins hash function in our implementation since it shows a low collision rate for short words (bytes sequences):\footnote{Designed by Bob Jenkins (2006); see \url{http://www.burtleburtle.net/bob/hash/doobs.html}.} \lstset{language=C++, basicstyle=\linespread{.85}\ttfamily, keywordstyle=\ttfamily, stringstyle=\ttfamily, commentstyle=\ttfamily, morecomment=[l][]{\#}, }
+Lets assume that we want to build an $m$-dimensional vector representation for a word $w$ that is co-occurred with a large number $n$ ($m \ll n$) of context words $c$.
+To build a vector for each $w$ (denoted by $\vec{w}$), our method takes the following steps: \\ Above, $w_{\texttt{d}}$ is the $d$th component of $\vec{w}$.
+The \texttt{hash} function assigns hash codes (e.g., an integer) to each context word; ideally the generated hash codes are independently and identically distributed.
+The \texttt{abs} function returns the absolute value of its input number; \texttt{\%} is the modulus operator and it gives the remainder of the division of the generated hash code by the chosen value $m$.
+In our implementation, we choose the following hash function since it shows a low collision rate for short words (bytes sequences):\footnote{See \url{http://www.burtleburtle.net/bob/hash/doobs.html}, the Jenkins hash functions.} \lstset{language=C++, basicstyle=\linespread{.85}\ttfamily, keywordstyle=\ttfamily, stringstyle=\ttfamily, commentstyle=\ttfamily, morecomment=[l][]{\#}, }

-Once these embeddings are constructed, similarities between them are given by an appropriate correlation measure such as Goodman and Kruskal's $\gamma$ coefficient \cite{GKGamma} (or, alternatively, Kenall's $\tau_b$ \cite{KENDALL01061938}).
-This choice is motivated by the fact that the resulting embeddings are multinomial categorical variables (of a discrete distribution) with non-Gaussian long-tailed distribution (which are, in many cases, sparse).
-To compute $\gamma$, \emph{concordant} and \emph{discordant} pairs must be counted.
+Once word vectors are constructed, similarities between them can be computed using correlation measures (ideally invariant to shift and scale) such as Goodman and Kruskal's $\gamma$ coefficient \cite{GKGamma} (or, alternatively, Kenall's $\tau_b$ \cite{KENDALL01061938}).
+To compute $\gamma$, \emph{concordant} and \emph{discordant} pairs between two vectors must be counted.
 Given any pairs such as $(x_i, y_i)$ and $(x_{j}, y_{j})$ from two $m$-dimensional vectors $\vec{x}$ and $\vec{y}$ and the value $v=(x_i-x_j)(y_i-y_j)$, these two pairs are concordant if $v>0$ and discordant if $v<0$.
 If $v=0$, the pair is neither concordant nor discordant.
-Let $p$ and $q$ be the number of concordant and discordant pairs, then $\gamma$ is given by \cite[p.~86]{chen2006correlation}: $\gamma = \frac{p -q}{p+q} .$
+Let $p$ and $q$ be the number of concordant and discordant pairs, then $\gamma$ is given by \newcite[p.~86]{chen2006correlation}:

-As with other statistical models, normalizing the counted frequencies in the obtained embeddings using a `weighting process' enhances results.
-Evidently, a weighting process can eliminate uninformative and irrelevant frequencies and boost the impact of informative and discriminatory ones, e.g., through normalizing raw frequencies by the expected and marginal frequencies, such as the popular PPMI weighting \cite{Turney2001,Bouma2009}.
-If $\mathbf{W}_{p \times m}$ is the matrix consisting of $p$ row vectors $\vec{w}$ (i.e., the set of obtained embeddings in our model), the PPMI weight for a component $w_{xy}$ in $\mathbf{W}$ is: